curv3d/curv/docs/Theory.rst

 programming language.
 It doesn't have side effects, it can only compute values.
 So it meets this requirement.

-Unique contribution of Curv: pure functional + csg + f-rep in one language.
+Unique contribution of Curv: pure functional + CSG + F-Rep in one language.

 Competing Shape Representations
 ===============================